 Designate a specific flavour of snack for when you’re studying, and only when you are studying.
 A lot of students like to chew a pungent flavoured gum during their study sessions, such as peppermint or cinnamon.
 This gives you something to look forward to when you’re preparing for your exams.
 Snacking on a specific piece of food also signals to your body that it’s time to buckle down and revise.
 Then, when it’s time for your test, chew on the same flavour of gum.
 This can help your subconscious recall some of the information you learnt.

 So there you have it, ten simple hacks to help you study better and to understand how to improve your revision methods.
 There are many more out there that can offer similar results.
 However, this is just a small list.
 Look around and see if there’s anything else you can add to this list to help you through your exam prep.
-Check out our blog for more useful articles like this to help better your learning experience.
+Check out this section of our site for more useful info to help better your learning experience.